JustinMorgan/universal-boilerplate/README.md

 # Using the command-line shortcuts

 Like .gitconfig, the two scripts in the `shortcuts/` folder are all about convenience.
 They set up shortcuts for common commands.
-[Setup is described above.](#quick-setup) `shortcuts.sh` should work fine in Bash or ZSH. `shortcuts.cmd` should work for CMD.
+[Setup is described above.](#3-set-up-the-command-line-shortcuts)

+Source `shortcuts.sh` if you use Bash or ZSH.
+For CMD on Windows, use `shortcuts.cmd`.
 A Powershell version is coming.

 # Improving your shell prompt

 This will give you a nice, compact shell prompt with syntax-highlighted info about your current Git branch and the active Node version.
-[Setup for Bash and ZSH is described above.](#quick-setup) For now, this isn't implemented for the Windows terminal.
+[Setup for Bash and ZSH is described above.](#4-improve-your-shell-prompt) For now, this isn't implemented for the Windows terminal.

 # Using the gitignore suite